Let’s face it: Relationships are complicated. And sometimes, they turn ugly.

 Knowing how to navigate the legal system – and knowing where to look for holes in the prosecution’s case – is crucial in building a defense against a false domestic violence accusation and getting on the right side of the law.

-Generally defined, domestic violence is an umbrella term used to categorize different forms of physical, sexual, psychological and emotional abuse involving the use of physical aggression, intimidation or coercion that causes injury or death to a spouse, partner, child, family or other household members.
+Generally defined, different types of domestic violence is an umbrella term used to categorize physical, sexual, psychological, and emotional abuse involving the use of physical aggression, intimidation or coercion that causes injury or death to a spouse, partner, child, family or other household members.
 This includes assault, battery, stalking, false imprisonment or criminal harassment among other offenses.